zchee/neovim-wiki/Home.md

-Welcome to the neovim wiki!
+Welcome to the Neovim wiki!

 ### For everyone